KushajveerSingh/personal-website/docs/internal/projects.md

 -   Make a detailed note on how internet works i.e. how do you make request for a webpage and get it served.
 -   For every block go deeper like all the network layers, encryption, bits, assembly.
 DNS cables getting routed across the world.
+-   Give the talk in breath first manner.
+Give high level overview (layer 1).
+For layer 2, dig deeper into each section.
+And keep adding layers till you reach atoms.
+And then negative layers, where you discuss machines used to make the cpus, pcs, cables...

 ## Small World Problem Simulator